 Prior to the COVID-19 restrictions, much of the community connection was facilitated between fitness instructors and their communities was in person.
 Whether it was at group workouts, social meetup groups, health and wellness expos, or something as simple as a potluck lunch.
 Now with the ability to meet in person extremely limited, communities are craving connection but during this time, it has to be digital.

 Even before the pandemic, social media had a huge impact on the fitness industry.
 In the digital era, we are increasingly more connected and influenced by figures on social media.
 The ability for a target audience to instantly access digital content to your brand is an opportunity to market, promote and network with members of your fitness communities.
 With the COVID-19 lockdowns, consumers are craving connection looking for ways to do so digitally.
 Statistics show that in 2020 there are 3.6 billion people who use social media worldwide, with a projected increase to 4.1 billion by 2025.

+With the lack of physical connection due to continued stay at home orders in many cities across the country, people have been turning to social media to maintain their social relationships.
+Social media has always been a connecting “outlet” for personal interests, philosophies, politics, culture, and many things it should not.
 Those days of getting together in close quarters are months ahead of us, possibly even more.
 With a strong determination to support one another’s goal, fitness communities of interest have stepped up to the plate to ensure that their support system is there along the way — especially during this difficult time.